stepherg/bbfdm/docs/guide/libbbfdm-api.md

 		pointer to the struct blob_buf object. contains all the packages updated.

 	bool restart_services
-		if true packages will be updated through ubus call. if false packages will be updated through uci.
+		if true packages will be updated through ubus call bbf.config internally. if false packages will be updated through ubus call bbf.config externally.

 return
 	None